ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 ![VPC Privatelink](https://docs.aws.amazon.com/vpc/latest/userguide/images/vpc-endpoint-service.png)

-Private link is going to enable you to configure SaaS services and that sort of thing inside of EPC that we
+Private link is going to enable you to configure SaaS services. and that sort of thing inside of EPC that we

 call a service provider V PC or you can